 If a member of the public considers that there is an emergency situation, they should dial 999 for the Police.

-Mrs Hill is the Designated Safeguarding Lead; Mrs Johnson is the Deputy Designated Safeguarding Lead.
+Mrs Hill is the Designated Safeguarding Lead; Mrs Johnson, Mrs Barron and Mrs Gainford are the Deputy Designated Safeguarding Leads.
 Mr Richard Brocklesby-Brown is the Safeguarding Governor; all can be contacted through school.

 Please see the Key Information section for the Child Protection and Safeguarding Policies.